Rudolf Gundlach

 Rudolf Gundlach (1892-1957) was a Polish military engineer, inventor and tank designer.
 He headed the design division of the Armored Weapons Technical Research Bureau (Biuro Badań Technicznych Broni Pancernych).
 He held the military rank of major in the Corps of Engineers of the Polish Army.

 He was the chief designer of the Ursus wz.
 29 armored car and supervised design work for the 7TP light tank and the 10TP fast tank prototype.

 Early life

-Rudolf Gundlach was born on 28 March 1892 in Wiskitki, Russian Empire (now Poland) into an Lutheran family.
+Rudolf Gundlach was born on 28 March 1892 in Wiskitki, Russian Empire (now Poland) into a Lutheran family.
 His father was a pastor.
 From 1903 to 1911, he attended a classical gymnasium in Łódź, and then entered the Riga Technical University where he studied until his conscription into the Russian Army in 1916.
 He graduated from a non-commissioned officers school of artillery and served in the 8th Heavy Artillery Brigade.
 In mid-1917, he became a member of the Union of Military Poles in Tartu.
 He organized an artillery unit for the Polish I Corps.